Fear of Math: Causes, Symptoms & Classroom Strategies

 That's math anxiety in action, and it's more common than you might think.

-Teachers and administrators play a critical role in helping students navigate through their fears of math.
-This blog serves as your toolkit, offering effective strategies and fresh insights to empower your learners.
+Teachers and administrators play a critical role in helping students navigate through their fear of math and general math stress.

 • Techniques to spot math anxiety in your students.